oduameh/Hyper-docs/Multi-tenancy.md

 ### Check the existing wallets

-When running the Cloud agent using the configurations above, the Agent should start with an empty state.
-Listing wallets on it should return empty results.
+When you start the Cloud agent with the configuration above, it should have no wallets.
+Listing wallets returns an empty result set.

 ```shell
 curl -X 'GET' \